-Role-based access control (RBAC) can become a nightmare.
-You must now remember when you add, modify or remove privilege for a user in one environment to also reflect that change in your other environment.
+Role-based access control (RBAC) can become difficult.
+You must now remember when you add, modify, or remove privilege for a user in one environment to also reflect that change in your other environment.
 Not to mention that while you’re trying to figure this out, you have engineers going around with company credit cards adding new services and standing up new infrastructure in both environments.

 Challenge #4: Data overload on security teams